Mathletics (educational software): Content

-Web 2.0 Interface

-Mathletics draws from the Web 2.0 technologies to foster their website as an "interactive e-learning resource, for schools, parents and children".
-Mathletics accredits the interactive aesthetic and function of their website to Web 2.0 format, which is typically characterised by its fluid accessibility to user-content creation and editing without prior knowledge of HTML programming language.
-With this, Mathletics takes from the features of Web 2.0 and implements them into their interface to assure that the website content can remain dynamic and regularly updated, and provides users with the option to edit and personalise their online profiles within the site without programming skills, as well as facilitate online competitions with other profiles.

 Primary Students

 Mathletics functions via an emphasis upon the bilateral capabilities of Web 2.0, which concerns interface and user interactivity.
 Mathletics heavily anchors their teaching styles within the "Primary" section of their website through the lens of 'visual learning'; employing a vast array of colours combined with cartoon imagery to create a "captivating" website aesthetic in an effort to appease the juvenile temperament of students under twelve years old.
 The site offers animated tutorials and learning support that display animated adolescent characters offering mathematic tips and answers to questions.
 The website currently offers 1200 unique questions, that have been individually tailored to suit each user's mathematic comprehension.
 Students are encouraged to participate in Mathematic activities which host up to 20 questions related to a certain topic.
 Once a student answers a question, the website recognises its completion and then adapts to the "student's progress in understanding", leading to questions that may be more complex in difficulty.
 At the completion of each topic, students are offered the opportunity to take a 'Topic Test' which summates the hardest questions in the past activities.

 A certificate award is presented to a student once they have earned 1000 points within a week.
 Ten points are awarded per correct activity answer in a regular activity.
 Twenty points are awarded per correct answer in a 'Topic Test'.

 The 'Primary Section' of the website is accessible via Tablet device, and is available for offline use if the user doesn't have sufficient Wi-Fi.
 All points garnered whilst on offline will be synchronised onto online servers once the individuals access the website online.